metaloozee/friday-api/README.md

 `TOKEN` - Your Discord Bot token

 `GUILD_ID` - The Server's ID in which you want to setup Friday

+`PORT` - The port you want to run your server in.
+Defaults to `8080`.

 Once the environment variables are set, you're good to run Friday!
 To do so, run: